exvertus/thomasflanigan/content/articles/old-little-boys.md

 Thief and lying schemer
 insists on his facade
 Peter Pan the dreamer
-can't fly near men of God
+can't fly near sons of God

 Mr Class and Quality
 moves about his pawns